WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/pronouns.md

 Avoid using personal pronouns such as *I, we, us, our,* and *ours* except in the following contexts:
 - Questions in FAQs.
 - A document whose author makes comments in the first person.
-- Using *we* to refer your organization or team, after using its name.
+- Using *we* to refer your organization or team, after using its name for the first time.

+Use second person (*you*) instead of first-person pronouns.

 ## Pronouns and gender